 Another favorite statement appliance is the refrigerator.
 Though there has been an attempt to hide it beneath cabinetry in past years, this is a good opportunity to make it the center of attention.

 In the minimalism thread, you’ll see fewer cabinet knobs and pulls in 2023 and beyond.
 Flat front cabinets further enhance this simple approach to the kitchen cabinets.

 Cabinet handles tend to catch the eye.
 They can be used effectively to add some detailing that really makes a design.
 However, in this case, the idea is to let the cabinet stand on its own.
 A beautiful wood grain shouldn’t be interrupted but left alone to shine through.

 The overly refined materials of the past, often sterile and manmade, are out of vogue.
-Refinement has been redefined for 2022 with natural materials like stone, cement, and wood making a showing in neutral colors.
-They direct attention to other elements of the design and keep things on the minimal side but with a grounded feeling.
+Refinement has been redefined for 2023 with natural materials like stone, cement, and wood making a showing in neutral colors.

 “Bare” materials are far from plain.
 They open up the world of possibilities and let the beauty of simplicity and nature shine through.

 Paying attention to kitchen design trends of 2023 will help you achieve a kitchen remodel that will stay relevant into the next decade (at least).
 Dig in to the details on cabinet trends that will last beyond 2030.
 Or read up on what trends to avoid.